jhumelsine/jhumelsine.github.io/table-of-contents.md

 * [Hexagonal Architecture – Adapter Flexibility](https://jhumelsine.github.io/2023/11/30/hexagonal-architecture-adapter-flexibility.html) - Where adopting [Hexagonal Architecture and an Adapter Dispatcher](https://jhumelsine.github.io/2023/11/30/hexagonal-architecture-adapter-flexibility.html#inspired-by-true-events) provided the flexibility we needed to solve a rather challenging design problem
 * [Chain of Responsibility Design Pattern](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html) - Where a Chain of Responsibility design solved a problem of different configurations of [Address Books](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html#use-case--address-book).
 * [Interpreter Design Pattern - Domain-Specific Languages (DSLs)](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html#my-domain-specific-language-experiences) - Where I briefly summarize a few DSL experiences in my career.
 * [Interpreter Design Pattern - Parser and Scanner Theory and Practice](https://jhumelsine.github.io/2024/04/25/interpreter-design-pattern-parser.html#parser-and-scanner-theory-and-practice) - Where I describe my experience of taking Automata Theory and Compiler Design and Implementation in the same semester at college.
-I was exposed to the same problem space from theory and its practice in two separate courses simultaneously.
+I was exposed to the same problem, first as theory and then as practice in two separate courses, literally on the same day.
 * [Interpreter Design Pattern – Production Example](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html) - Where I created a Domain-Specific Language, even when that was not my original intent
 * [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html) - How I evolve my designs
 * [The Conversion of a Unit Test Denier](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html) ... or How I Learned to Stop Worrying and Love Unit Testing